TresAmigosSD/SMV/docs/user/smv_module.md

 }
 ```

 Here the run configuration is defined with the `BaseStudio` trait, which extends `SmvRunConfig`.
 It contains two pieces of information: lists of available actors and directors.
 There are two specific configurations specified by `Hollywood` and `Bollywood`, each with its own list of available actors and directors.
 And the module `Budget` declares that it needs the information from a `BaseStudio` by mixing in the trait `Using[BaseStudio]`, which provides the actual configuration through the `runConfig` object.
-To specify the use of `Hollywood`, one invokes `smv-run --smv-props runConfObj=Hollywood`; to use `Bollywood`, one invokes `smv-run --run-conf-obj Bollywood`.
-Both ways of specifying a configuration object on the commandline work with smv-run.
+To specify the use of `Hollywood`, one invokes `smv-pyrun --smv-props runConfObj=Hollywood`; to use `Bollywood`, one invokes `smv-pyrun --run-conf-obj Bollywood`.
+Both ways of specifying a configuration object on the commandline work with smv-pyrun.
 However, because smv-shell does not directly run the main program in SmvApp -- and therefore will not pass any commandline arguments to SmvApp -- the only way to specify a `runConfig` object, when you are running an interactive shell, is through the use of an SMV configuration file.

 `SmvRunConfig` can contain arbitrary information, including `SmvDataSet`s.
 For example, the first stage of processing often involves concatenating data sets from different sources, with some preliminary processing such as null-sanitization.
 The data source may be CSV files or Hive tables.
 The following code shows how to use `SmvRunConfig` in this situation: